 Note: Please be aware that the patient / patient’s insurance is responsible for any charges incurred for the second opinion.

 Why do I have to sign a Medical Release Authorization and provide photo identification?

 Under certain circumstances, NPA may require a patient to sign a Medical Release Authorization and provide proof of identity before relaying protected health information or specimens.
 This is required by federal HIPAA (Health Insurance Portability and Accountability Act) and Florida state privacy regulations to ensure that the person requesting the information or slides is truly the patient or patient representative in order to protect patient privacy.

 I am going to see another doctor about my condition, or going for treatment at another facility, and they have requested that I bring my slides with me.

 The requesting facility typically sends a written request to NPA to ship the slides directly to them.
 However, if you have been instructed to bring your slides with you, NPA is happy to prepare them for you to hand-carry to your appointment.
 Please call ahead and allow us at least 2 business days to collect and package them.
 Occasionally it may take longer than two days, for example, if we have to retrieve the slides from storage or another facility.
 When you come to collect the slides, you will be asked to sign a Medical Release Authorization and provide photo identification.

 How do I request a copy of my pathology report directly from NPA?

 The simplest way for you to get a copy of your pathology report is to ask your physician to send one to you.
-But if you would like NPA to send you a copy of your report, please fill out a Medical Release Authorization and provide a legible copy of your driver’s license or other photo identification.
-A copy of your report will be sent by fax or US mail within 30 days of receipt of your signed request.
+But if you would like NPA to send you a copy of your report, please call NPA at 239-263-1777.
+Please note that we cannot send you the report until all testing has been completed.

 I received a copy of my pathology report but I don’t understand what it says.